BudMacaulay/VtoOT/README.md

 1. Actually get some information on what the "Guesses" should be and save in a seperate .json for initialisation.
 Would save me alot of time.
 As of current the [config.json flags "Guess{flag} do nothing]
 2. Incorp the parser directly as variables cause atm it's a bit silly but working.
+3. Make files in a tmp directory and distrubute so can be called from anywhere.
+As of current can't be called from current directory.

 ## Prerequisites: